This potluck sent 46 to the hospital—and July 4th BBQs carry the same risk

 Key Takeaways

-Dozens of people were hospitalized after a workplace get-together in Maryland in October 2024.[] The sickness was traced back to a stir-fry dish brought in by one employee.
-Within hours of partaking in the festivities, several employees fell ill.
+Last October, 46 people in Maryland were hospitalized after a workplace potluck took a stomach-churning turn for the worse.[] The sickness was traced back to a stir-fry dish brought in by a colleague.
+Within hours of partaking in the festivities, dozens of employees fell ill.

 When bad pork leads to an ER trip